flakelolz/management-app/README.md

 	- For employees the JSON will need `name: string`
 	- For projects the JSON will need `name: string`
 - `DELETE` to `/employees/:id` or `/projects/:id` will delete the item that matches the `id` given.

+# Database

+I used SQLite in memory, which means that everything added from the API after the app is running is not gong to remain after the app is closed.